The Lisbon Sardine Festival, the City’s Biggest Party

 Manjerico Portugal

 Another tradition that surrounds the Lisbon Sardine Festival involves a small plant called Manjerico.
 It is a type of basil with small leaves and a very strong but sweet smell.
+Traditionally, these potted plants are given as gifts to loved ones on June 13th, St. Anthony’s Day, as a symbol of newly-sprouted love.

 Why Sardines in Lisbon?

 It is said that the Portuguese consume about 13 sardines per second during the St. Anthony celebrations.
 So what is all the fuss about Sardines about?
 Sardines are associated with the poor, and since St. Anthony took a vow of poverty, sardines are considered an important symbol of this tradition.
+You will definitely see and smell the charcoaled sardines all over the city during the festivities.
+They are served in a small bread bun with no extra seasoning, make sure you try at least one!

 Discover more about traditional Portuguese cuisine here!